Lithium polymer or Lipo batteries are commonly used these days in a wide range of RC, applications such as, Model Planes, Drones, RC cars etc…

 - If you start seeing any physical changes to the battery while discharging example puffing, STOP charging immediately and dispose of the battery responsibly.

 The advice given above is general in nature and you are responsible for the safety of your batteries.
-RCBattery.com are not responsible for any direct, indirect, special, or consequential damages and personal injuries, including that to life, and health, resulting from the customer’s application and use of Batteries sold by RCBattery.com
+RCBattery.com is not responsible for any direct, indirect, special, or consequential damages and personal injuries, including that to life, and health, resulting from the customer’s application and use of Batteries sold by RCBattery.com